 You can get instant access to the book bonuses by clicking here:

-The 100s of people who have already taken it have really loved it and I hope that you will, too!
+The people who have already snagged it have really loved it and I hope that you will, too!

 Every single thing in this post (and in my work) comes down to this:

-I firmly believe in keeping our relationships with our kids and students at the forefront of our parenting and our teaching.
+I firmly believe in keeping your relationship with your kids at the forefront of your.

 I've been building mine up with my kids and students for years now and try to remember to keep this goal at the forefront of all of my interactions with both my students and my own kids.